flamingock/flamingock-examples/couchbase/couchbase-standalone/README.md

 ## ✅ Proven functionalities

 This example demonstrates the following functionalities:
-1. Auditing Changes with MongoDB
+1. Auditing Changes with Couchbase
-   - Demonstrates how to audit changes using MongoDB as the storage backend.
+   - Demonstrates how to audit changes using Couchbase as the storage backend.
 2. Configuring advanced and optional Flamingock Builder Options
    - All configurations are optional and set in the example to their default values, providing flexibility for customization.
 3. Implementing Pipeline Listeners